 There is the poisonous banality to something as intrinsic to human nature as bias.
 Boredom is a kind of desensitization, and we are less likely to act on something we don’t feel.

-I wish I wasn’t bored by racism, but I am.
+I wish I wasn’t bored by racism in art, but I am.
 There is a lack of revelation to today’s stories.
 A part of me waits for the artist that finds a way to paint in novel hues.